p-gen/smenu/README.rst

 I've tried to make it as easy to use as possible.
 It should work on all terminals managed in the ``terminfo`` database.

-The ``UTF-8`` encoding is supported, including for large characters, with the exception of grapheme groups for the time being.
+``UTF-8`` encoding is supported, including for double-width characters.
+Support for extended grapheme clusters is experimental but seems to work, with best results when appropriate terminals are used such as wezterm or iTerm.

 The encoding of ``UTF-8`` glyphs must also be in canonical form, as no effort will be made to put them in this form.